 There are some relationships where a joint account is not feasible.
 It might be due to past financial issues or could be that it works best in this relationship.
 If this is what you do, know that this is perfectly fine.
 One size does not fit all when it comes to budgets.

 If you do happen to each have separate accounts, you need to ensure you are both being fair in paying your share of the bills.
 The smart way to do this is to divide the monthly expenses proportionately on your income.

 For example, if your spouse makes $3,000 a month and you make $2,000 a month, that is a total of $5,000.
-If your monthly expenses are $4,000, then your spouse will cover 60% and you will cover 40%.
+If your monthly expenses are $4,000, then your spouse will cover 60%, and you will cover 40%.
 That way, you both contribute the same percentage of your income to the operation of your household.

+The great thing about being fair and frugal is that you can find the way that works for you.
+This happens only when the two of you are willing to discuss these issues together.
 Whatever your situation, it is important that you sit down together to figure it out.
 Just remember to be patient and fair when it comes to talking finances.
 It is key to a having a good relationship.